Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

 \subsubsection{Total chargeability}

+The learned RTD parameters preserve known scaling relationships between chargeability and volumetric fraction.
 Figure~\ref{fig:chargeability} shows the relationship between truncated total chargeability normalized by the direct current resistivity, $m_{[10^{-4},10^1]}/\rho_0$, and volumetric fraction for the three pyrite grain-size series and the graphite–sand mixtures.
-For all materials, the normalized chargeability increases linearly with volumetric fraction, which indicates that the integrating parameter extracted from the RTD scales proportionally with the abundance of polarizable grains.
-The strength of this relationship is high for all pyrite mixtures, with coefficients of determination between 0.95 and 0.98 and Pearson correlation coefficients exceeding 0.96.
-The regression residuals remain small relative to the signal amplitude, with root-mean-square errors below $2~\mu\mathrm{S/m}$.
+For all materials, the normalized chargeability increases linearly with volumetric fraction, which indicates that the integrating parameter extracted from the RTD scales proportionally with the polarizable grain content.
+The strength of this relationship is high across all pyrite mixtures, with coefficients of determination ranging from 0.95 to 0.98 and Pearson correlation coefficients exceeding 0.96.
+The regression residuals of $2~\mu\mathrm{S/m}$ remain small relative to the signal amplitude.